Layla and Majnun: Lineage of Qays and Layla

-Qays is the uncle of Layla and she is the daughter of Qays' cousin.
-Both Qays and Layla, descended from the tribe of Hawazin and the tribe of Banu Ka'b (the patriarch Ka'b), which is also related to the direct lineage of the Prophet Muhammad of Islam.
-Therefore, they are descendants of Adnan, who is Ishmaelite Arab descendant of Prophet Isma'il (Ishmael), son of Ibrahim (Abraham).
+Layla is the daughter of Qays' cousin.
+Both Qays and Layla, descended from the tribe of Hawazin and the tribe of Banu Ka'b (the patriarch Ka'b), which is also related to the direct lineage of Muhammad of Islam.
+Therefore, they are descendants of Adnan, who is Ishmaelite Arab descendant of (Ishmael), son of Ibrahim (Abraham).
 Their lineage is narrated from Arabic records as follows: